I’m “biast” (con): nothing

 (what is this about? see my critic’s minifesto)

 Herewith the single authentic movie about being a teenaged girl that our male-dominated entertainment sphere has begun to begrudgingly allow us annually.
 Last year’s was The Edge of Seventeen; 2015’s was The Diary of a Teenage Girl.
 Greta Gerwig’s Lady Bird is like those films, in that it is an emotional feast about the audacity and the wonder and the horror that is female adolescence the likes of which we oh-so rarely get to see onscreen.
-It is a nightmare and an adventure that will resonant with all girls and women at least in its broad strokes.
+It is a nightmare and an adventure that will resonate with all girls and women at least in its broad strokes.
 (If boys and men would like to begin to understand what life is like for girls and women, they could do worse than to watch these films, pay attention, and believe them.)
 Lady Bird is also as unlike those films as every teenaged girl is from every other teenaged girl.
 This isn’t the same movie again.
 It is magnificently unique while also being all-encompassingly universal.
 This is a rare cinematic achievement.

 (Umpteen samey movies about teenaged boys have trained us to expect new movies to feel like reruns, and they often do.
 Maybe the lesson here isn’t only that we need lots more movies about girls and women but also lots fewer movies about boys and men.
 Lots fewer movies overall.
 There are too many movies for most of them to feel like they have something new to say or at least the same old thing to say in a fresh and entertaining way.
 Maybe let’s slow down the pace a little?)